Living Pictures: Victorians on Film (Online)

 +44 (0)20 7942 2000

-Join us as we explore how Queen Victoria’s reign is rightly celebrated for its remarkable advances in industry, transport, science, and culture.
+Join us for this unique study experience, brought to you in collaboration between the V&A and BFI South Bank, as we explore how Queen Victoria’s reign is rightly celebrated for its remarkable advances in industry, transport, science, and culture.
 Yet one crucial innovation is too often missed: the moving pictures, the last great invention of the age.

 This omission is striking, given that film changed the way we see the world forever.
 Even before the French Lumière brothers staged their first demonstrations in Paris in 1895, British filmmakers were already beginning to make their mark.

 Choose whether to join the event either in person or online!
-On Friday 6th November the study experience begins at V&A South Kensington, discovering the histories of objects in the V&A’s collection.
-Saturday 7th November will see in-person attendees exploring Southbank as part of a walking tour centred on the history of filmmaking.
-Finally, the study experience concludes on Monday 9th November at BFI Southbank where in person attendees will experience a curated screening and discussion of fascinating prints from the Victorian collection as well as a visit to the Reuben Library.
+On Friday 6th November, the study experience begins at V&A South Kensington, discovering the histories of objects in the V&A’s collection.
+On Saturday 7th November, in-person attendees will explore South Bank as part of a walking tour centred on the history of filmmaking.
+Finally, the study experience concludes on Monday 9th November at BFI South Bank, where in-person attendees will experience a curated screening and discussion of fascinating prints from the Victorian Collection, as well as a visit to the BFI Reuben Library.

-All learners will enjoy access to a Microsoft Teams online environment which will include pre-recorded expert led object sessions, footage analysis from the BFI archive and an exclusive preview of upcoming content!
+All learners will enjoy access to a Microsoft Teams online environment, which will include pre-recorded expert-led object sessions, film analysis from the BFI and an exclusive preview of upcoming content!
 Access to the Teams environment will be available throughout the study experience and for two weeks after the event finishes.

 > South Kensington day- 6th November 2026- 10.30-16.00